Mental health team pilot program begins next week

-When 911 gets the call for a mental health crisis, there will now be a team option to go to the call.
+WICHITA, Kan.
+(KSNW) – When 911 gets the call for a mental health crisis, there will now be a team option to go on the call.
+Paramedics, a mental health worker, and police will be able to respond.

-ICT is the integrated care team and it will offer a police response with an EMT worker and a mental health professional from COMCARE.
+ICT-1 is the integrated care team that will be available with those paramedics, police and a mental health professional from COMCARE.

 “It’s intended to respond to the 911 calls,” said COMCARE Exec.
 Director Joan Tammany.
 “Some people need help immediately, particularly if somebody is really acting out and they are worried about their own safety or the safety of a loved one.”

-The ICT team has a van from the fire department.
-On Wednesday city and county leaders showed off the van and talked about the collaborative effort to better help those with mental health issues.
+The ICT-1 team has a van from the fire department.
+On Wednesday, city and county leaders showed off the van and talked about the collaborative effort to better help those with mental health issues.

 It’s a pilot program that begins July 30, and there will be a learning curve on how to identify mental health calls.

-Dr. Gallagher says they will learn how to identify those mental health calls.
-They will rely on officers to identify the calls, and 911 call takers will be identifying mental health cases.
+Dr. Gallagher says they will learn how to identify those mental health calls quickly where the team is needed.
+They will rely on officers to identify some of the calls, and 911 call takers will be identifying mental health cases as well.

 Part of the goal of the project is to give officers more time to respond to other calls.